NA2047/Hearthstone-RNG-Exploration/README.md

 # Description
-This Project came from wanting to see if RNG within hearthstone was inscrease with each expansion and the relative concentrattions of these random cards within Classes
+This Project came from wanting to see if RNG within hearthstone was inscreasing with each expansion and the relative concentrattions of these RNG cards within each Classes